microsoft/wcnspect/README.md

 make server
 ```

+It should be noted that while the client is cross-platform, the server can only run on Windows.

 ### Building and Deploying the Server as a Container

-Currently, deploying the server executable on a cluster entails creating an image for it and passing this to the daemonset `.yml` file in `manifest`, then applying it.
+Currently, deploying the server executable on a cluster entails creating an image for it and passing this to the [daemonset file](manifest/winspectserv-daemon.yml) in `manifest`, then applying it.
 The most convient way to do this, as of now, is for the user to create their own Azure Container Registry (ACR) and upload the image through there.

 The steps for using ACR are outlined <a href="https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-quick-task" target="_blank">in these docs.</a>
-The Dockerfile used for the original image is also contained in `manifest`.
+The [Dockerfile](manifest/Dockerfile) used for the original image is also contained in `manifest`.

+Note that the `manifest` directory also contains sample web server deployments for WS2019 and WS2022.

+## Features

+Currently, the winspect tool features four commands -

+* Capture: runs a packet capture on windows nodes, Has the capability to filter on pods, IPs, MACs, ports, protocols, and packet type (all, flow, or drop).
+* Counter: will retrieve packet counter tables from windows nodes.
+It only outputs a table on nodes currently running a capture.
+* Vfp-counter: will retrieve packet counter tables from the specified pod's Port VFP.
+If specified, the pod's Host vNIC Port VFP and External Adapter Port VFP.
+* Hns: will retrieve HNS logs from windows nodes.
+Can specify all, endpoints, loadbalancers, namespaces, or networks.
+Can request json output.

+## Example

-It should be noted that the port on which the server runs can be changed by modifying the command input to the daemonset file in `manifest`.
+If you decide not to deploy the server as a container and manually download it to a node, then it must be run from a CLS with Admin permissions.
+It should be noted that the port on which the server runs can be changed by modifying the port flag.
 For example:

 > running on the default port of 50051